cldellow/cldellow.github.io/about.md

 # Open Source

+_[Hiker Atlas](https://github.com/hikeratlas)_ (2024): Like AllTrails, but worse.

+_[tilemaker](https://github.com/systemed/tilemaker)_ (2023): Contributed a series of performance and functional improvements to an OpenStreetMap vector tile generator.
+Runtime and memory usage were dramatically improved, enabling people to build planet-scale basemaps on consumer-grade computers.

 _[datasette-parquet](https://github.com/cldellow/datasette-parquet)_ (2023): Read Parquet files and DuckDB database files in Datasette.

 _[datasette-ui-extras](https://github.com/cldellow/datasette-ui-extras)_ (2023): Opinionated improvements to the UI of Datasette, and support for additional kinds of facets.